-Pursuant to this Section 6.1.9.2, the ISO shall recover the costs of payments to Special

-Case Resources and Curtailment Service Providers called to meet the reliability needs of the to supply Station Power as a third-party provider, an hourly charge in accordance with the following formula.
+Pursuant to this Section 6.1.9.2, the ISO shall recover the costs of payments to Special Case Resources and Curtailment Service Providers called to meet the reliability needs of the NYCA.
+To do so, the ISO shall charge, and each Transmission Customer shall pay based on its Withdrawal Billing Units except for Withdrawal Billing Units for Wheels Through, Exports or to supply Station Power as a third-party provider, an hourly charge in accordance with the following formula.